San Francisco to San Diego Road Trip: 10 Days in California

 State Street is the main drag in Santa Barbara

-Day 7-8: Los Angeles
+Day 7 – Los Angeles

 After enjoying some sun, sand, and some excellent wine and beer in Santa Barbara, it is time to continue your way down the California coast from Santa Barbara to Los Angeles — the largest city in California and the second-largest city in the United States.

-Los Angeles may be famous for Hollywood and the walk of fame, for movie stars and the Oscars and all of that, but there is a lot more to the city than just the glitz and glamour of Hollywood.
+Los Angeles may be famous for Hollywood and the Walk of Fame, for movie stars and the Oscars and all of that, but there is a lot more to the city than just the glitz and glamour of Hollywood.

 LA is best discovered, like San Francisco, through exploring its eclectic neighbourhoods.
 As someone who used to live in the Los Angeles area, I can tell you first-hand that LA is not a city that you can really get to know in 2 days, therefore I would recommend finding a way to fill your days in Los Angeles that interests you.